-The CITY transferred title to its equipment and rolling stock to Central Fire District.
-Upon termination of the agreement, the CITY and the District shall have the option of repurchasing any and all equipment previously sold to Central Fire District.
-If Central Fire District no longer owns that same equipment, CITY and the District shall have the option of purchasing comparable or replacement equipment from Central Fire District.
+The City transferred title to its equipment and rolling stock to Central Fire District.
+Upon termination of the agreement, the City and the District shall have the option of repurchasing any and all equipment previously sold to Central Fire District.
+If Central Fire District no longer owns that same equipment, City and the District shall have the option of purchasing comparable or replacement equipment from Central Fire District.
 In both events, the price will be the sales price, plus the value of any upgrades or additional features, less any depreciation value.
-The Central Fire District will be responsible for providing and replacing new equipment at no cost to the CITY and the District.
+The Central Fire District will be responsible for providing and replacing new equipment at no cost to the City and the District.

-Compensation: The Central Fire District will invoice the CITY and the District monthly, and payments shall be made within 15 days of receipt of the invoice.
+Compensation: The Central Fire District will invoice the City and the District monthly, and payments shall be made within 15 days of receipt of the invoice.
 Payment is made by automatic transfer through the County of Santa Clara.

-Each calendar year commencing on January 1, 2008, and each January thereafter the CITY and the District shall owe to County Fire the annual operating costs in the amount of \$7,606,000, subject to deductions of providing paramedic first responder service at a prorated basis, plus an increase to be determined as follows:
+Each calendar year commencing on January 1, 2008, and each January thereafter the City and the District shall owe to County Fire the annual operating costs in the amount of \$7,606,000, subject to deductions of providing paramedic first responder service at a prorated basis, plus an increase to be determined as follows:

-- A. The parties agree that annual increases in compensation to the Central Fire District for fire an emergency medical services costs shall be limited to the "arithmetic mean" (average) of the percent growth of the following three indices: - (1) The second most prior February to the February prior to the February immediately prior to the January being considered for increase, San Francisco-Oakland-San Jose, All Urban, All Items Consumer Price Index. - (2) The average annual cost of living increase in total compensation provided to firefighters of the Central Fire District following a calculation formula as stated in Exhibit F Calculation Formula of the Agreement; and - (3) The total Local Secured Values for the total parcels of the City of Los Altos and Los Altos Hills County Fire District as reported by the County of Santa Clara Controller's Office each July. - B. If any index referenced in this Section has a negative growth, the value of the index (indices) will be zero for the purposes of computing the arithmetic mean for that fiscal year.
-If all three indices have negative growth, the percent increase will be zero.
-At no time will the annual base amount be reduced as a result of the formula described in this Section. - C. The maximum increase that can be applied for the service period of January 1, 2013 through December 31, 2013 is 5%.
-The maximum increase that can be applied for any subsequent service period (calendar year) is 7%.
+- A. The parties agree that annual increases in compensation to the Central Fire District for fire an emergency medical services costs shall be limited to the "arithmetic mean" (average) of the percent growth of the following three indices: - The second most prior February to the February immediately prior to the January being considered for increase, San Francisco-Oakland-San Jose, All Urban, All Items Consumer Price Index, - (2) The average annual cost of living increase in total compensation provided to firefighters of the Central Fire District following a calculation formula as stated in Exhibit F - Calculation Formula of the Agreement; and - (3) The total Local Secured Values for the total parcels of the City of Los Altos and Los Altos Hills County Fire District as reported by the County of Santa Clara Controller's Office each July.

-NOTE 6.
-CONTRACT FIRE PROTECTION SERVICES - Continued
+NOTE 6. - CONTRACT FIRE PROTECTION SERVICES (Continued)